There are many hazards to avoid when considering a fixed annuity, such as purchasing fixed annuities with money you may need immediate access to.

-- Don't purchase a fixed annuities with money you may need immediate access to.
-Your premium is safe, but early withdrawals are subject to fees.
+Don't purchase a fixed annuities with money you may need immediate access to.
+Your premium is safe, but early withdrawals may be subject to fees.

-- Investing Too Young: In most cases, surrendering out an annuity before the age of 59.5 will be subject to a 10% penalty from the IRS.
+In most cases, surrendering out an annuity before the age of 59.5 will be subject to a 10% penalty from the IRS.
+Most who purchase annuities are already in their 50s.

-- Withdrawal Charges: Early withdrawals from a fixed annuity may incur a surrender charge.
-Make sure you ask what percentage you can take out in 'free withdrawals.
+Early withdrawals from a fixed annuity may incur a surrender charge.
+Make sure you ask what percentage you can take out in free withdrawals.

 The number one thing you would not want to do is purchase an annuity with funds that you will need access to before it reaches the end of the surrender charge period.
 Typically with an annuity, the penalty for surrendering early will decrease over time.
 It may start out at around 10%, but in the last few years of the contract it would be down to 1%-2%.
 Annuities are designed to be retirement savings vehicles much like a 401(k) and should not be invested in short-term.
 Because they aren't as liquid as mutual funds or money market accounts, you should only invest retirement savings.